abbbi/virtnbdbackup/README.md

 ERROR [..]
 Timed out during operation: cannot acquire state change lock (held by monitor=remoteDispatchDomainBackupBegin)
 ```

-there is still some block job operation active on the running domain, for
+there is still some block jobs operation active on the running domain, for
-example an live migration or another backup job.
+example a live migration or another backup job.
 It may also happen that
 `virtnbdbackup` crashes abnormally or is forcibly killed during backup
 operation, unable to stop its own backup job.